 192.168.10.1, port 161, IP

-The template Application consists of 11 traps which corresponds with number of traps implemented in RAy2.
+The template Application consists of 13 traps which correspond with number of traps implemented in RAy2.

 RAy2 sends a trap whenever the watched value is out of range (or other configured condition is met) and whenever the value falls back within the corresponding range.